 Housing tenure describes the financial arrangement for occupying a housing unit; households either own or rent the unit they are living in.
-Approximately 80% of the housing units in Hudson are categorized as owner-occupied while the NRPC region and State have noticeably smaller percentages.
+According to the most recent ACS data, approximately 81% of the housing units in Hudson are categorized as owner-occupied while the NRPC region and State have noticeably smaller percentages.
 Conversely, Hudson's percentage of renter-occupied units are roughly 10% lower than that of the NRPC region and the State.
 While there have been slight fluctuations since 2000, the ratio of owners to renters has been relatively stable.
 Higher homeownership rates can be a good sign that communities are providing an environment for long-term residents and a stable tax base.
 A disproportionately low rate of renter households, however, can indicate an insufficient supply of housing alternatives.
 It is also notable that the percentage of rental units in Hudson has steadily declined since 2000.
 Since most rental units are multi-family units, this change corresponds with the decline in multi-family housing construction noted previously in this chapter.

-Housing Tenure as a Percentage of Occupied Units, 2000-2020
+Housing Tenure as a Percentage of Occupied Units, 2000-2018

 Owner-occupied Renter-occupied

-Year 2000 2010 2020 2000 2010 2020
+Year 2000 2010 2018 2000 2010 2018

-Hudson 78% 80% 80% 22% 20% 20%
+Hudson 78% 80% 81% 22% 20% 19%

-NRPC Region 70% 73% 70% 30% 27% 30%
+NRPC Region 70% 73% 71% 30% 27% 29%

 State of NH 70% 71% 71% 30% 29% 29%